Matrix Analysis of Tracer Transport: Special properties

 Implying that for the eigenvalue problem,

+The full proof is outlined below.
 This further shows that the Lyapunov exponents are all either zero or negative with the largest equal to 0.
-This has been shown numerically in \citet{Mills2012}.
-Note however that this does not constitute a proof; the actual proof is more involved.
+This has been shown numerically in \citet{Mills2018}.